pvl/blog4/content/blog/Xeno Grant -- grants for autonomous agents.md

 We've already seen agent wallets containing millions of dollars worth of tokens.
 It's time to prove competent custody.

 ### Is this an investment?
 No. This is a grant.
-Beyond this cohort of Xeno Grant, neither agents no their devs will have any fiscal obligations to Plastic Labs, Betaworks, or any other potential sponsors.
+Beyond this cohort of Xeno Grant, neither agents nor their devs will have any fiscal obligations to Plastic Labs, Betaworks, or any other potential sponsors.

-But throughout Xeno Camp, project will have the opportunity to meet investors in our networks, if it aligns with their plans.
+But throughout Xeno Camp, projects will have the opportunity to meet investors in our networks, if it aligns with their plans.

 ### Does the agent (or the developer) need to incorporate?
 No. This isn't an investment.
 But if the agent developer has incorporated, that's cool too.

 ### How are funds actually distributed?
-Funds will be sent from Plastic Labs multisigs on Solana, with the option of receiving $USDC on Ethereum or Base.
+Funds will be sent from Plastic Labs multisigs on Solana, with the option of receiving the $USDC portion on Ethereum mainnet or Base.
 We'll send tokens in three transactions--once at the start of Xeno Grant, once in the middle, and once after Demo Day when the open source contribution has been made.

 ### How will applications be evaluated?
 Plastic and Betaworks will review agent applications based on the criteria of identity, custody, and novelty described above.
 We'll also reach out to finalists to gain more insight.
 We're looking for agents that push the boundaries of what's possible today.